 \begin{abstract}

 There are many situations in daily life where liquids are poured into containers.
 When pouring a beverage or other liquid into an opaque, narrow-mouthed container such as a ceramic sake bottle or aluminum can, it is difficult to accurately ascertain the level of water in the container visually, and the liquid may overflow.
-Therefore, we wanted to use some method other than visual inspection to determine the water level in the container.
-A liquid level sensor could be used to detect the water level other than visually, but this is complicated by the need to attach a device to each container to be poured.
-This paper proposes a method to estimate the water level in a container by sensing the sound generated when pouring liquid into the container.
-Since the proposed method estimates the water level inside a container by acquiring the pouring sound from outside the container, it is highly versatile because it does not require the installation of a device for each container.
-The results of the evaluation experiments conducted to confirm the effectiveness of the proposed method showed that for the estimation of the water level from 0\% to 100\% in increments of 10\%, the estimation accuracy averaged 0.462 and 0.308 for the bottle-dependent and the bottle-independent estimation model.
-On the other hand, for the model that estimates whether the water level is above 90\% or not, an estimation accuracy of 0.744 on average was achieved, even independent of the bottle.
-These results indicate that the estimation accuracy needs to be improved in the case of water level estimation, but that the proposed method has the potential to be used in real environments in the case of overflow detection.
-In the future, we will implement a faucet-mounted device that incorporates a function to stop water pouring just before it fills up.
+Therefore, we need a method other than visual inspection for determining the water level in a container.
+One option would be using a liquid level sensor, but this is complicated because a device would need to be attached to each container.
+We therefore propose a method that senses the sound generated when pouring liquid into the container.
+As this method estimates the water level inside a container by acquiring the pouring sound from outside the container, it is highly versatile in that it does not require the installation of a device for each container.
+The results of evaluation experiments showed that for the estimation of water level from 0\% to 100\% in increments of 10\%, the estimation accuracy averaged 0.462 and 0.308 for bottle-dependent and bottle-independent estimation models, respectively.
+As for the model that estimates whether the water level is above 90\% or not, the average estimation accuracy of 0.744 was achieved, even independent of the bottle.
+These results indicate that, while the estimation accuracy needs to be improved in the case of water-level estimation, the proposed method has the potential to be used in real environments for application to overflow detection.
+In future work, we will implement a faucet-mounted device that incorporates a function to stop water pouring just before it fills up.

 \end{abstract}